TriStar Motorsports: Car No. 19 results

+Car No. 91 results

 Car No. 72 history

 In 2017, TriStar announced that they would field one full-time team, the No. 72 Chevrolet SS for Whitt.
 The team took lease of the No. 35 charter from Front Row Motorsports to secure a spot every race.
 Whitt ended up finishing the 2017 season with a best of 12th, and brought the car home 33rd in driver & owner standings.

 For 2018, TriStar again took lease of a charter from Front Row Motorsports.
 Whitt requested a limited schedule of only ten races in order to focus on family.
 Corey LaJoie drove the No. 72 in the 26 races in which Whitt did not run in 2018, finishing 34th in driver standings with a best finish of 16th.
 Whitt later retired from stock car competition and LaJoie departed for the No. 32 team, leaving TriStar without a driver for 2019.
 The team was unable to acquire a charter for 2019 and has not attempted a race since Homestead-Miami.

 In a September 2019 interview, former TriStar crew chief Frank Kerr confirmed the team has since shut down.
 The charter leased to the team was returned to Front Row, and sold to Rick Ware Racing for the No. 52 team, while certain equipment and a hauler were liquidated to Tommy Joe Martins' team.